Xeno-Selfbot/Xeno/README.md

 For the `whitelisted` part, that is optional, you can put your own id in there so then you can use the selfbot commands

+For the `id` part, you need to paste in your selfbot account id in there, just so if you have whitelisted users, the selfbot account can use the commands

 For the webhook id and token, those are optional.
 The webhook is just used for spamming `@everyone` in your discord server.
 Just to annoy people :wink:

 For the embed options.
 You can play around with the options to customise the way embeds are sent into discord. (embed options are optional to play around with)